MrSlimeDiamond/minecraftsi/README.md

 - Get the script with `wget https://raw.githubusercontent.com/MrSlimeDiamond/minecraftsi/main/minecraftsi.sh`
 - Give yourself permission with `chmod +x minecraftsi.sh`
 - Run it with `./minecraftsi.sh`
+- You might have to install the `dialog` package to use.